manfredipist/RPi3BPlusQtOpenCV/README.md

 I want to particularly thank @Luca Carlon for having provided a working rpi-toolchain with gcc 8.3, i've tried many of them but only his worked just fine out of the box.

-I want also to thank @UvinduW as i'm currently copying his guide template as well as most of his words.
+I want also to thank @UvinduW as I'm currently copying his guide template as well as most of his words.
 I explicity apologize for that but I wanted to provide a working guide without spending too much time on it.

-That said, this guide should help you setting up a working environment to build cool stuff on your rpi using Qt, OpenCV and RaspiCam.
+That said, this guide should help you setting up a working environment to build cool stuff on your Raspberry Pi 3B+ using Qt, OpenCV and RaspiCam.
 Hopefully this guide will help you getting everything up and running without any struggles.

 ## Step 1: Download and flash the Raspberry Pi OS image